dalmatinerdb/ddb_proxy/README.md

 # Log Listener Configuration

-Settings are configured in dalmatinerpx.conf
+Settings are configured in dpx.conf

 ## Syslog